usnistgov/WUI_MH_IAQ/README.md

 This repository is maintained for research reproducibility.
 For questions, issues, or collaboration inquiries:

-**Principal Investigator:** [Name]
+**Principal Investigator:** Poppendieck, Dustin G. (Fed) <dustin.poppendieck@nist.gov>
 **Data Analyst:** Nathan Lima
 **Institution:** National Institute of Standards and Technology (NIST)
 **Contact:** nathan.lima@nist.gov

-## License

-[Specify license - typically public domain for NIST work or appropriate open-source license]

 ## Acknowledgments

-This research was conducted at the National Institute of Standards and Technology (NIST) as part of the Wildland-Urban Interface fire research program.
-The authors acknowledge support from [funding sources] and thank [collaborators].
+This research was conducted at the National Institute of Standards and Technology (NIST) as part of the Indoor Air Quality and Ventilation Group and Wildland-Urban Interface fire Group.

 ## Version History

 - **v1.0** (2025) - Initial release with complete analysis pipeline for burns 1-10
-- Data collection period: [dates]
+- Data collection period: April - June 2024
 - Analysis completed: 2025

 ---